 Even though Xiaomi has many top models in its ranks, strictly speaking there is only one flagship: the Mi Smartphone.
 The Xiaomi Mi 9 was introduced in February 2019 and has received many modified versions over the year, such as the Mi 9T or Xiaomi Mi 9 Lite.
 Now the new flagship smartphone has finally been introduced.
-The Xiaomi Mi 10 and Xiaomi Mi 10 Pro should finally bring the manufacturer into the high-end segment, even if the more price-conscious customers are slowly being put off.
+The Xiaomi Mi 10 and Xiaomi Mi 10 Pro are supposed to finally bring the manufacturer into the high-end segment, even if the more price-conscious customers are slowly being put off.
 Is the Mi 10 worth its money or should we rather wait for the Pro version?

 Technical data of the Xiaomi Mi 10 & Xiaomi Mi 10 Pro